 We believe underserved children equally deserve the right to premium English reading programmes.
 Access to well-trained teachers and top-quality, tailored curriculum that meets this group’s needs are essential to help this group reach the starting line.

 The Story Seeds Project is a minimum 30-hour weekly programmes which targets essential and foundational elements in English language learning for kindergarten students from underserved communities.

 The programme is broken down into 5 elements we believe best address the needs of our students and will be required of them for primary school:

 - Alphabet Recognition

 - Phonemic Awareness

-During the 2021-2022 school year, we partnered with two organizations that work closely with families on social welfare as well as families living in subdivided flats.
-During this period, our Story Seeds programme welcomed a total of twentyfour kindergarten students, with fifteen students referred by the Society for Community Organization (SoCO) and eight students from Yan Oi Tong Pang Hung Cheung Kindergarten (YOT) to join two Story Seeds programmes.
-All students were from families with low socioeconomic backgrounds and had limited prior exposure to the English language.
+In the 2022-2023 academic year, we partnered with two organizations that closely support families in need of social welfare or residing in subdivided flats.
+During this period, our Story Seeds programme welcomed a total of twentyfour kindergarten students, with fifteen students referred by the Society for Community Organization (SoCO) and nine students from Yan Oi Tong Pang Hung Cheung Kindergarten (YOT).
+Notably, all these students came from low socioeconomic backgrounds and had limited prior exposure to the English language.

 Overall, the students demonstrated significant improvement that surpassed our expectations, both academically and in terms of their socioemotional growth.